How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 For Law Firms

-For Consultancies and Coaches
+For Consultancies and Business Coaches

 The intake form becomes a pre-session assessment.
 The client describes their challenge, their goals, and what they have already tried.
 The consultant walks into the first session already understanding the landscape.

 No "So, tell me about your business" opener.
-You start with "I listened to your intake, and it sounds like the core challenge is X. Let me share some initial thoughts."
+You start with: "I listened to your intake, and it sounds like the core challenge is X. Let me share some initial thoughts."
 That level of preparation impresses clients and differentiates you from every other consultant who starts from zero.

 For Healthcare and Wellness Providers

-Patient intake forms are the worst.
+Patient intake forms are notoriously painful.
 Pages of checkboxes and text fields for patients who are anxious, in pain, or overwhelmed.
 A voice question like "Tell me what is going on and what you are hoping we can help with" lets the patient explain their symptoms and concerns naturally.
-The AI extracts key information and flags urgency.
-The provider reviews a structured summary before the appointment starts.
+The AI extracts key information, flags urgency indicators, and structures the narrative for the provider.

 The Red Flag System That Saves You From Bad Projects

-| Red Flag | What It Means | What You Do |
+| Red Flag | What It Means | Recommended Action |

 |---|---|---|